-Care Instructions – Washing instructions vary significantly from one yarn to the next, and sometimes you need it to be machine washable.
+Care Instructions – Washing instructions vary significantly from one yarn to the next.
+Sometimes you need it to be machine washable.
 Make sure you read the label carefully to help you decide.

 - Color – If you’re a beginner, choose lighter colors because it’s much easier to crochet with, and it’s easier to see your stitches than something darker.

-Dye Lot – If you’re making a large project all in the same color, you’ll want to buy all from the same dye lot, that way there won’t be slight differences in the colors.
+Dye Lot – If you’re making a large project all in the same color, you’ll want to buy all from the same dye lot.
+Then there won’t be slight differences in the colors.

 Price – This can vary greatly depending on many factors, from the fiber to weight, to the company, and more.
 Cotton, acrylic, and wool yarn are the best choices for beginners because they’re more affordable.

-Texture – Smooth and soft yarn with an even texture is best because textured and novelty yarns are hard to use.
+Texture – Smooth and soft yarn with an even texture are best because textured and novelty yarns are hard to use.

 Yardage – The amount of yarn in one ball, usually the more there is, the more expensive it is.
 It’s to help you tell how many balls you need for one project.

 Hope you find the perfect yarn to start you on your crocheting adventures.
 Best of luck!
 There are so many choices out there.
 It’s easy to feel overwhelmed.
 But I hope this post gave you a jumping-off point.